davismwhaley/gravityspy-glitch-explorer/README.md

 **Why This Matters**

 These results show that **label errors are structured, not random**.
 Unsupervised learning exposes where human intuition breaks down — in _both_ directions.
-The broader takeaway is that unsupervised learning can serve as a data governance and quality-assurance tool — helping improve training data before building supervised systems — and the framework generalizes to any large human-labeled scientific dataset.”
+The broader takeaway is that unsupervised learning can serve as a data governance and quality-assurance tool — helping improve training data before building supervised systems — and the framework generalizes to any large human-labeled scientific dataset.

 This has implications for: